Skip to content

 • return the output in a dictionary of key value pairs

-• define the keys of this dictionary in the output_property_identifiers parameter of the decorator
+• define the set of output property keys in the output_property_identifiers parameter of the decorator

 from orchestrator.modules.actuators.custom_experiments import custom_experiment